Football Frenzy: September 4, 2021

 Quarterback Caleb Lewis kept and scored from two yards out for the only points of the third quarter.
 That extended the Pittsford lead to 28-20 and set up the overtime finish.

-Hill-Billings totaled 224 yards passing and Mathis finished with 115 on the ground for Red Jacket.
+Hill-Billings totaled 224 yards passing and Mathis finished with 115 on the ground for the Red Jackets.

 Pal-Mac 21, Wilson 14 F/OT